An Evolution Equation Approach to Linear Quantum Field Theory: Abstract Klein--Gordon operator

-The usual Klein-Gordon operator acts on, say, $C_\mathrm{c}^\infty(M)$, where $M$ is a Lorentzian manifold, and is given by the expression (\ref{KG1}).
-One of the main ideas of our paper says one should interpreted $K$ as a Hermitian operator in the sense of the Hilbert space $L^2(M)$.
-After identification of $M$ with $I\times \Sigma$, where $I$ corresponds to the time variable and $\Sigma$ is describes the spatial variables, we can identify $L^2(M)$ with $L^2(I,\cK)$, where $\cK= L^2(\Sigma)$.
-Then formally, the operator $K$ is given by the expression
+The usual Klein--Gordon operator acts on, say, $C_\mathrm{c}^\infty(M)$, where $M$ is a Lorentzian manifold, and is given by the expression \eqref{hilbert1a}. $K$ can be interpreted as a Hermitian operator in the sense of the Hilbert space $L^2(M)$.
+(One of the main ideas of our paper is the usefulness of this interpretation.)
+After the identification of $M$ with $I\times \Sigma$, where $I$ corresponds to the time variable and $\Sigma$ describes the spatial variables, we can identify $L^2(M)$ with $L^2(I,\cK)$, where $\cK= L^2(\Sigma)$, see \eqref{hilbert} for more details.
+Then, formally, the operator $K$ is given by the expression

-where $W(t)$ consists mostly of the $0$th component of the potential and $L(t)$ is the magnetic Schr\"odinger operator on $\Sigma$.
-We will describe this identification in more detail in Subsect. \ref{Foliating the spacetime}.
+where $\alpha(t)$ involves the metric tensor, $W(t)$ consists mostly of the $0$th component of the potential and $L(t)$ is a magnetic Schr\"odinger operator on $\Sigma$.
+We will describe this identification in more detail in Subsect.~\ref{Foliating the spacetime}.

 In this section we study (\ref{kleingordon}) in an abstract setting.
 We are interested in various inverses and bisolutions of $K$.
 We treat $\cK$ as an abstract Hilbert space and $L(t)$, $\alpha(t)$, $W(t)$ as given abstract operators.
-The results of this section will be applied to the true Klein-Gordon operator in Sect. \ref{Quantum Field Theory on curved space-times}.
+The results of this section will be applied to the usual Klein--Gordon operator in Sect.~\ref{Quantum Field Theory on curved space-times}.

-In order to study propagators associated with the abstract Klein-Gordon operator, we first introduce a certain scale of Hilbertizable spaces $\cW_\lambda$ represented as the direct sum of the ``configuration space'' and the ``momentum space'', made out of appropriate Sobolev-type spaces based on $\cK$.
+In order to study propagators associated with the abstract Klein--Gordon operator, we first introduce a certain scale of Hilbertizable spaces $\cW_\lambda$.
+Each member of this scale is the direct sum of two Sobolev-type spaces based on $\cK$ describing the ``configurations'' and the ``momenta''.
 The space $\cW_0$ has the structure of a Krein space and will play the central role in quantization.
-We construct a certain pseudo-unitary dynamics on $\cW_0$ associated with $K$ with the generator $B(t)$ made out of $L(t),W(t),\alpha^2(t)$.
-After imposing boundary conditions we can define propagators, first associated with the evolution equation operator $M=\partial_t+\ri B(t)$, and then with the operator $K$ itself.
+The Cauchy data for $K$ on $\cW_0$ undergo a certain pseudo-unitary evolution whose generator $B(t)$ is made out of $L(t),W(t),\alpha^2(t)$.
+After imposing boundary conditions we can define various propagators, first associated with the Cauchy data operator $M=\partial_t+\ri B(t)$, and then associated with the operator $K$ itself.

 Note that the formula (\ref{kleingordon}) does not give a rigorous definition of a unique closed operator.
 Actually, the analysis of possible closed realizations of $K$ and the corresponding inverses is quite subtle and depends strongly on whether $I$ is finite or not.